Last Updated: April 21, 2017

 - tailor the delivery of content; and

 - analyze the performance of our Services and its various features and content.

-Third Party Tools: We work with certain third parties who deploy their own Engagement Support Tools on our Services.
+Third-Party Tools: We work with certain third-parties who deploy their own Engagement Support Tools on our Services.
 In some instances they do so exclusively on our behalf.
 In other instances, they may retain and use the data they collect pursuant to publicly available privacy policies.
-These Third Party Tools are frequently deployed by companies providing online advertising services or analytics, but they may be deployed in other contexts as well, such as social media plug-ins.
-We treat personal and non-personal information that we receive from these Third Party Tools the same way we treat personal and non-personal information that we directly collect from our Services.
-We, however, do not control how these third parties manage the information they gather.
-Please see our Third Party Tools for more information.
+These Third-Party Tools are frequently deployed by companies providing online advertising services or analytics, but they may be deployed in other contexts as well, such as social media plug-ins.
+We treat personal and non-personal information that we receive from these Third-Party Tools the same way we treat personal and non-personal information that we directly collect from our Services.
+We, however, do not control how these third-parties manage the information they gather.

 How Information is Used

 We use personal and non-personal information (including Engagement Support Data) for the following purposes: